J. B. Jennings: In the legislature

 During the annual Maryland Association of Counties conference in Ocean City, Jennings hosts an annual "gathering in the sand" at the Ropewalk restaurant.
 The bipartisan gathering has become one of the most popular events during the annual conference.

 Jennings was a delegate to the 2016 Republican National Convention, pledged to businessman Donald Trump.
 In an interview with The Baltimore Sun following Maryland's presidential primaries, he said that he was neutral in the presidential election and held concerns about Trump and his communication style, but said he would support him as the party's nominee.

+In February 2026, Jennings opposed the congressional redistricting plan proposed by the Governor's Redistricting Advisory Committee, which would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it.
+He criticized the governor's pressure on the senate to move forward with the plan, in particular without talking to all the senators.

 Political positions

 Agriculture

 During the 2009 legislative session, Jennings introduced legislation to allow farmers to sell raw milk to consumers who buy a "cow share".

 Crime

 During the 2020 legislative session, Jennings voted against overriding Governor Larry Hogan's veto of a bill that prevented businesses from asking job applicants about their criminal history before the first in-person interview.
 He also introduced a bill that would allow the governor to declare a state of emergency in Baltimore amid its high crime rates.